 As for moments of change or crisis, it's the bad times that people tend to remember.
 That’s one reason why authentic leadership is critical in such moments.
 Organizations need to show their emotions and to be authentic during times of vulnerability.
 It’s those moments when people really want to connect that they need to be their most authentic.

 The panel at VOICES London 2022 agreed that it was the job of internal communicators to move leaders along the path to authenticity.
 The more feedback leaders have about how authentic they come across, the better they will understand where they need improvement.
 The first step is getting them to realize how employees perceive them.
 In this regard, data and factual insights will promote confidence in leadership to drive authenticity forward.

 Chaya made an interesting point when she said that she sometimes feels sorry for leaders.
 "They never had to learn to be authentic.
 That’s why we as communicators have to help them feel comfortable with being themselves.
 Leaders have to unlearn what they’ve already learned."

 But ultimately, she said, "You need to know yourself to fully be yourself.
 You can’t have trust without truth."

 Employee Engagement in Times of Change

 How do you stay in front of evolving employee needs?
 How do you create space for employees to share their concerns?
-Carra Smith and Kirstie Henry, internal communication managers from the Hampshire and Isle of Wight Integrated Care System, along with Jessica Cooney and Lindsay Hill from the Sovini Group, were on hand to share how they manage the ever-changing comms landscape.
+Carra Smith and Kirstie Henry, internal communication managers from the Hampshire and Isle of Wight Integrated Care System, along with Jessica Cooney and Lindsay Hill from the Sovini Group, were on hand at VOICES London 2022 to share how they manage the ever-changing comms landscape.